jhdevuk/ideal/README.md

 # Basic Usage

-There are currently three "tasks" provided, `build:css`, `build:js` and `update:csproj`. ideal uses a [glob](https://www.npmjs.com/package/glob) path to target files, and outputs in a relative directory.
+There are currently four "tasks" provided, `css`, `js`, `csproj` and `copy`. ideal uses a [glob](https://www.npmjs.com/package/glob) path to target files, and outputs in a relative directory.
 This can be configured with a contextual config file, outlined below.

 Try it out:

 ```
-$ ideal build:js ./src/*.ts
+$ ideal js ./src/*.ts
-$ ideal build:css ./src/*.scss
+$ ideal css ./src/*.scss
 ```

 # Configuration